Disclosure: We may earn commissions if you purchase products after clicking on a link from our site.

 Few anglers actually set out fishing for jack crevalle.
 Most of the time they are caught when anglers are fishing for redfish, spotted seatrout, snook, and other fishes.
 Jacks are schooling fish and this creates competition for food.
 The competition brings out the aggression in them and this makes them grab at any bait or lure.
 Hence, while fishing for other fish, you can easily catch jack crevalle.

 However, some anglers do target jacks using bait and lures.
 The tackle you use depends on the size of the jack.
-You can use light spinning tackle if you are fishing on the flats for 2-pounds jacks.
+You can use light spinning tackle if you are fishing on the flats for 2-pound jacks.
 However, if you are opting for the large ones around inshore wrecks, bridges, reefs, deep bays, canals, jetties, docks, and piers, you will need a more conventional tackle.
 A 7-foot medium-action spinning rod with a 2500 to 3000 series reel will work for most inshore fishing.

 1. Chumming